 Many instructors recommend aiming for the bony areas of the body – the wrist, elbow, collarbone, ribs, head and knee.
 Muscle strikes will cause pain, but not nearly as incapacitating as bone strikes.
 Legally, however, it should be noted that head, neck or spine strikes are generally considered probable lethal force.

 Civilians also face limitations in their use of this weapon.
 In all states it is illegal to conceal carry an expandable baton without a permit.
-A small number of states allow one to carry on the condition that it is not concealed.
+A small number of states allow you to carry on the condition that it is not concealed.
 In some states, however, it is illegal to carry a baton at all.
-Civilians who wish to purchase these products are advised to first check with their local laws.
+Civilians who wish to purchase these products are advised to first check their local laws.